It Could Make Your Business a Shade Better

 Designers at most professional advertising and graphics agencies are aware of these trends.
 But you might share this with any with whom you work.
 And follow the same energizing principles in any other such customer-facing materials your company generates.
 Unless your target audience is ‘museum curators” you don’t want to look like a dinosaur.

-Chances are, you host, sponsor or participate in several events throughout the year, from employee gatherings, golf outings, trade shows, seminars, “Lunch-and-Learn” sessions and more.
+Chances are, you host, sponsor or take part in several events throughout the year, from employee gatherings, golf outings, trade shows, seminars, “Lunch-and-Learn” sessions and more.
 You can use them to send a similar-but-subtle message that your company is progressive and equipped to make a difference for today’s customers.

 When deciding on décor, select table drapes, tablecloths, centerpieces, podium accents and more with the color of the year in mind.
 The uplifting effects of a natural, “different-than-usual” color palette will be noticed and appreciated.